archit31uniyal/archit31uniyal.github.io/_posts/2024-10-18-automated_testing.md

     sidebar: 'left'
 ---

 In this blog, we will be discussing automated unit testing, various techniques used in the industry and python packages essential for parsing C code.
-We will also be discussing the approach I developed during my internship at OmniVision Technologies.
+We will also be discussing the approach I developed which utilizes an intrumentation-free depth first search approach to generate unit tests.

 ### What is unit testing?